QuantiusBenignus/BlahST/README.md

 ### Principle of Operation (_the best UI is no UI at all._)
 The idea with BlahST is to be the UI-free software equivalent of a Mongol raid; short and powerfull burst of CPU/GPU action and then it is completely gone, with only textual traces in the clipboard and relative desktop peace.
 Just use a pair of hotkeys to start and stop recording from the microphone and send the recorded speech to whisper.cpp which dumps transcribed text into the clipboard (unless you pass it by an AI before that).
 An universal approach that should work in most Linux desktop environments and distributions.

-The work is done by the *wsi* (*wsiml* for multilingual users) script, similar to the one in the GNOME extension [Blurt](https://github.com/QuantiusBenignus/blurt/).
+The work is done by one of the scripts:
+- *wsi* for general speech input,
+- *wsiml* for multilingual users,
+- *wsiAI* for users who want to also speak with a local large language model using llama.cpp or a llamafile.
 Speech recognition is performed by whisper.cpp which must be precompiled on your Linux system or available as a [server](https://github.com/ggerganov/whisper.cpp/tree/master/examples/server) instance on your LAN or localhost.
 Alternativelly, you can choose to simply download and use an actually portable executable (with an embedded whisper model) [whisperfile](https://huggingface.co/Mozilla/whisperfile/tree/main), now part of the [llamafile](https://github.com/Mozilla-Ocho/llamafile) repository.

 When speech input is initiated with a hotkey, a microphone indicator appears in the top bar (at least in GNOME) and is shown for the duration of the recording (can be interupted with another hotkey).
 The disappearance of the microphone icon from the top bar indicates completion and the transcribed text can be pasted from the clipboard.
 On slower systems there may be a slight delay after the microphone icon disappears and before the text reaches the clipboard due to longer transcription time.
 On my computer, via the whisper.cpp server API, it is less than 150 ms (300 ms with local whisper.cpp) for an average paragraph of spoken text.

-For keyboard-only operation, with the standard `CTRL+V` for example, the standard clipboard will be used under X11 and Wayland (`wsi -c` or `wsiml -c`), while `wsi` (or `wsiml`) uses the PRIMARY sellection and text is pasted with the middle mouse button).
-For left-hand paste, speech recording can be relegated to hotkeys triggered with the right hand.
-For example I have setup the unused "+" and "Insert" keys on the numeric keypad.
+For keyboard-only operation, with the standard `CTRL+V` for example, the standard clipboard will be used under X11 and Wayland (`wsi` or `wsiml`), while `wsi -p` (or `wsiml -p`) uses the PRIMARY sellection and text is pasted with the middle mouse button).
+For left-hand paste, speech recording can be relegated to hotkeys triggered with the right hand. ** For example I have setup the unused "+" (START RECORDING) and "Insert" (STOP RECORDING) keys on the numeric keypad.

 <details>
 <summary>DATAFLOW DIAGRAMS</summary>